The Future of Ecommerce: How to Create a Winning Node.js Ecommerce Platform

 Real-time customization of user experience based on buyer personas is one of the most promising ways to boost customer retention and sales.
 Dynamic content, personalized offers, and tailored calls for action can attract a more diverse audience and increase sales.
 Special offers, featured products, ads, banners, shipment rates, currencies, etc. can be customized live for customers of all groups all over the world.

 Since the majority of online customers prefer brands that offer a personalized experience, businesses following this trend will gain a foothold in 2020.
 91% of online shoppers would go with the brand offering customized recommendations and deals.
 80% of online customers would rather buy from businesses that provide a personalized experience.
+With a Headless Store Frontend, businesses can effortlessly implement real-time personalization to deliver exceptional user experiences.

 Product Content Syndication